In today’s world, the environment and its protection are some of the most pressing matters we are forced to address. Here are five artists at the...

 Anatoliy Kryvolap is a contemporary Ukrainian artist whose paintings are sold at the world’s most prestigious auctions for thousands of dollars.
 He works on the verge of figurative painting and abstraction.
-That is to say, the artist’s calling card is the usage of bright, expressive colors and in radical combinations.
+That is to say, the artist’s calling card is the use of bright, expressive colors in radical combinations.

-Then, everything has changed radically after Kryvolap let the Fauvists into his creative life in the mid 1980s.
+Then, everything has changed radically after Kryvolap let the Fauvists into his creative life in the mid-1980s.
 He was attracted by bright colors and the manner of depicting objects in a bird’s-eye view.
 He was also obsessed with canvases that pulsed with expression.
-One by one, more temperamental paintings appeared from under the artist’s brush.
+One by one, more temperamental paintings appeared from under his brush.

 But that was just the beginning.
 The artist felt something was still wrong; something was not quite in its place.
 Kryvolap was worried about the details.
-That is to say, it seemed to him that they distracted from the magic of color, prevented it from being felt all out.
+That is to say, it seemed to him that they distracted him from the pure magic of color.
 Gradually, abstraction came into the artist’s life.
 Thus, Kryvolap’s 10-year relationship with non-figurative painting began.

 In the early 2000s, Kryvolap returned to landscapes, but this time with his own unique voice in the project named The Ukrainian Motive.
 Small, sometimes inconspicuous details added to the combination of colors that provoke emotions.
 They seem to attach the paintings to reality, emphasizing everything you have experienced while contemplating if the painting is real.

-He does not pamper himself either.
-Those earlier paintings, which he considered only “laboratory research” on the way to creating his recognizable style, the artist burned.
-There were so many paintings that he burned that the fire and smell of smoke went on for two days.
-Also, he has announced that he intends to burn still more of his older artworks, ultimately leaving only those that are the result of many years of art style searching; those which he considers acceptable and can be responsible for.
+He does not compliment himself either.
+The earlier paintings, which he considered only “laboratory research” done on the way to creating his recognizable style, were burned by the artist himself.
+There were so many works that he burned that the fire and smell of smoke went on for two days.
+Also, he has announced that he intends to destroy more of his older artworks, ultimately leaving only those that are the result of many years of style searching; those which he considers acceptable and can be considered responsible for.